Be Part of a Science-Education Excellence Initiative

 –

-The 4th U.S. Physics Olympiad for Middle-School Students is a one-day, virtual event.
-The competition will ask students to answer questions and solve problems in the fields of mechanics, optics, and electricity & magnetism.
+The 5th U.S. Physics Olympiad for Middle-School Students is a one-day virtual competition.
+Students will tackle problems in mechanics, optics, and electricity & magnetism, demonstrating their understanding and analytical skills.

-The competition will be overseen and judged by a team of internationally renowned scientists and distinguished school educators led by Dr. Anatoliy Glushchenko, University of Colorado Professor of Physics.
+The competition will be overseen and judged by a distinguished panel of internationally renowned scientists and educators, led by Dr. Anatoliy Glushchenko, Professor and Chair of the Physics Department at the University of Colorado.

 Preparation for the Physics Olympiad